Committees & Groups

 Building & Grounds Committee

-Types of projects managed: oiling doors and thresholds, painting, performing a sprinkler water drain inspection in the fall, resetting light timers and thermostats, managing humidity in summer, replacing light bulbs, other small repairs.
+Types of projects managed: oiling doors and thresholds, painting, assisting with several state and town-mandated annual inspections, resetting light timers and thermostats, managing humidity in summer, replacing light bulbs, minor plumbing issues, and other small repairs.
+Old buildings are full of surprises.
+Larger, contracted projects have been interior and exterior painting, kitchen renovation, re-roofing, and additions to the buildings.

-Commitment to Participate: There are no term limits, and people with skills of all kinds are welcome!
+Commitment to Participate: There are no term limits, and people with skills of all kinds are welcome and appreciated!
+Skills in electrical, carpentry, plumbing, contracting, and project management are particularly welcome.
+Many of us are engineers, but that is not required.

 Landscape Committee